 Don’t forget rewards.

 Okay, so the whole reason to stop impulse buying is to utilize your money in a better way.
-You’ve got to have a reward system in place for all of this good behavior.
+You need a reward system in place for all of this good behavior.
 Let’s say you complete a no spending cycle, have yourself a predesignated mini reward.
 Set aside a little “fun money” that you get to use when you finish your calculated amount of days.
 It will give you that blissful feeling in replacement of the original impulse.

 Millennial or not, listen up!